 there's an increasing need and value for resources that are flexible, that can be dispatched to deal with the intermittency issue and the peaking of solar during the day, so California is faced with huge ramp rates in the morning down as solar peaks up and then also in the evening up as solar goes down.
 And geothermal is capable of providing all of these things.
-Right now it's not valued in the marketplace, but the discussion that's ongoing is to value it."
+Right now it's not valued in the marketplace, but the discussion that's on-